dotnet/docs/docs/architecture/cloud-native/definition.md

 Infrastructure as code and deployment automation, along with GitHub and Azure DevOps are discussed in detail in [DevOps](./DevOps.md)

-## The last pillar: Culture and mindset
+## The last pillar: Culture

-Perhaps the most important pillar to embracing a cloud-native architecture is the culture of your organization and the mindset of your team.
+Perhaps the most important pillar to embracing a cloud-native architecture is the culture of your organization, and mindset, of your team.
+Not only is it a pillar, but also a major constraint, if not done properly.

 > Work-in-process: Adding content here...